Asian shares sink as China says 1Q growth at 4.8% - NewsBreak

 Authorities have ordered shutdowns in some major cities including Shanghai to battle the country's worst outbreaks of coronavirus since it flared into a pandemic in March 2020.
 But the biggest impact of the shutdowns will likely be seen in the current quarter.

-The future for the S&P 500 lost 0.4% and that for the Dow Jones Industrial Average slipped 0.2%.

-As trading resumed Monday in some world markets, attention was focused on Ukraine, where Ukrainian fighters were holding out against a capture of their shattered city of Mariupol after a 7-week siege, ignoring a surrender-or-die ultimatum from Russia.
+As trading resumes Monday in many world markets, attention is focused on Ukraine , where Ukrainian fighters were holding out against a capture of their shattered city of Mariupol after a 7-week siege, ignoring a surrender-or-die ultimatum from Russia.

 The fall of Mariupol would be Moscow’s biggest victory of the war and free up troops to take part in a potentially climactic battle for control of Ukraine’s industrial east.